-- Like Hubble, Webb is expected to revolutionize our understanding of the cosmos.
+- Like Hubble, JWST is expected to revolutionize our understanding of the cosmos.
 It will help us determine whether planets orbiting other stars could support life, and see galaxies that formed just after the Big Bang.

-Science is all about standing on the shoulders of giants, and that’s certainly the case for NASA’s James Webb Space Telescope.
-Webb will build upon 3 decades of discoveries by the Hubble Space Telescope, which launched in 1990 and has revolutionized our understanding of the cosmos.
+Science is all about standing on the shoulders of giants, and that’s certainly the case for JWST.
+The observatory builds upon three decades of discoveries by the Hubble Space Telescope, which launched in 1990 and has revolutionized our understanding of the cosmos.

 Earth’s atmosphere distorts our view of distant celestial objects and blocks certain wavelengths of light, including slices of infrared that human eyes cannot see.
 Infrared-capable space telescopes can determine the atmospheric composition of planets orbiting other stars, look through clouds of dust and gas to see newborn stars, and even peer back through time to see galaxies that formed right after the Big Bang!

 JWST is able to see a much larger portion of the infrared spectrum than Hubble, and collects six times more light.
 It complements and extends Hubble’s observations, becoming the world’s newest premiere space observatory.

 So far, we know of more than 4,000 exoplanets — planets orbiting stars.
 Do any of these worlds host life as we know it?
 JWST will take us another step closer to finding out.
 One of the ways we study exoplanets is by watching them pass in front of their host stars, which creates a small dip in the amount of starlight we see from Earth.
 Not only does the amount of light change, the type changes too, due to interactions between the starlight and exoplanet’s atmosphere.